onflow/cadence/docs/releasing.md

 If everything goes well, this will create and push a new tag `v0.21.2` for the release.

-It'll also create a new branch `release/v0.21.2` on the repo and a PR to merge the version bump changes (tag and version number constant in version.go) to the base branch (`master` in this case).
+It'll also create a new branch `release/v0.21.2` on the repo and a PR to merge the version bump changes (version number constant in version.go, etc.) to the base branch (`master` in this case).